Stroke survivor fund

 - Provide proof of diagnosis by a medical professional.

-- Provide proof of necessary treatment plan for physical, occupational and/or speech therapy provided by a medical facility.
+- Provide proof of ongoing treatment plan for physical, occupational and/or speech therapy provided by a medical facility.

 If you have any questions, please email firstname.lastname@example.org.